The Scientist Who Mastered Her Destiny: Dr Jane Goodall Part I

 The Classical Evaluation…and Why The Ancients Would Have Been Wrong About Her

-The most fascinating aspect of Goodall’s chart is that if a traditional BaZi master from the 1930s examined it without knowing her identity, they would likely have pronounced it a disastrous chart for a female.
-It doesn’t lack power, but it violates every ancient rule of womanhood.
+The most fascinating aspect of Goodall’s chart is that if a traditional BaZi master from the 1930s examined it without knowing anything about her, they would likely have pronounced it a disastrous chart, especially for a female.

-Classical texts like Yuan Hai Zi Ping evaluated women’s charts strictly through the lens of patriarchal obedience.
+Classical texts evaluated women’s charts strictly through the lens of patriarchal obedience.
 The ideal wife’s chart was weak, submissive, and quiet.
-Goodall’s chart, however, is a roaring engine of independent, relentless power.
+Goodall’s chart is anything but.
+Trying to force her roaring, independent energy into a conventional marriage would have been suffocating, likely leading to multiple divorces or a fiercely guarded, bitter isolation.

 Yet, this is the ultimate paradox of modern BaZi: the ancient masters were not wrong about the mechanics, only the context.